durant42040/AlphaChess/README.md

 ## Architecture

 This is a full-stack web application for a chess game.
-The player will play against Stockfish with 20-depth search.
+The player will play against the engine.
 The application consists of three services:

-* **Client**: Simple React App of a Chess game GUI, enables players to choose sides or let it be chosen randomly.
-The game supports drag and drop or clicking of pieces and sound effects for every move.
-The client-side connects to the backend via API calls with Rest.
+* **Client**: Rust+Yew App of a Chess game GUI
-* **Server**: Rust web server using Axum that
+* **Server**: Rust web server using Axum
-    1. Connects to Stockfish CLI to calculate the best move
+* **Engine**:
-    2. Validates moves through the engine
+  * fast move generation using bitboards
-    3. Manages game state updates through the engine
+  * checks for draws and checkmates
-* **Engine**: provides fast move generation and updates the chessboard according to each move as well as checking for draws and checkmates, generates best move with alpha-beta search.
+  * generates best move with alpha-beta search.

 ## Implementation